mrmartymac/mrmartymac.github.io/_posts/2023-02-22-Build-Scoop7-aarch64.md

 ```
 less ~/.ssh/<keyname>.pub
 ```
-Copy the string so that you can paste it in to gethub.com.
+Copy the string so that you can paste it into gethub.com.
 [https://github.com/settings/keys](https://github.com/settings/keys)

 ```